pengeler/projects/README.md

 **Description**:\
 I programmed a watch face for a Fitbit smartwatch.
-While the the face displays lists all the typical data, it also draws a height trace, which shows how the user's height over sea level changed during the past few hours.
+While the face displays all the typical data, it also draws a height trace, which shows how the user's height over sea level changed during the past few hours.
 This functionality was inspired by a Garmin smartwatch.

 Unfortunately the code was lost when Fitbit Studio was shut down, but an impression of the watchface in operation is shown below.